alejosilvalau/coding-interview-prep/SystemsExpert/design-amazon.md

 To know which warehouses has the items of the orders and the amount of them, the "Order-assignment service" relies on the "availableStock" of the items ordered from the "warehouse_stock" table.
 - When assigning there is a new order assigned to the warehouse, the "availableStock" decreases from the "warehouse_stock" table.
-- The "availableStock" values ar re-increased if the order ends up being cancelled.
+- The "availableStock" values are re-increased if the order ends up being canceled.

 When a warehouse gets a new item on stock, lose an item on stock or physically ship the assigned orders, the "physicalStock" values from the "warehouse_stock" will get updated.
 When there is a new item on stock or lose some of the stock, the values from the "aggregated_stock" table for the specific items will also get updated.